ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/index.md

 ## Schema maintenance

-In GraphQL we have a variety of tools to expose information about our API to consumers:
+We also have other means of exposing information about our API to consumers, besides [Directives](/docs/hotchocolate/defining-a-schema/directives):

 - We can add [documentation](/docs/hotchocolate/defining-a-schema/documentation) for almost everything in our schema.

-- [Versioning](/docs/hotchocolate/defining-a-schema/versioning) in GraphQL works a little different than in REST APIs.
-We try to evolve our schema in a non-breaking manner, by deprecating existing fields.
+- Fields can be [deprecated](/docs/hotchocolate/defining-a-schema/versioning), signaling to consumers that a field should no longer be used.